flarum-lang/french/README.md

 ## Documentation

 Follow [these simple step-by-step instructions](http://flarum.org/docs/languages/) from the Flarum website to know how to manage a language pack.
+Note that the content of the French language pack must be uploaded in a subdirectory named *french/* that you have to create in the *extensions/* directory.

 ## Contributing